Home for All

 The proposition from this team of Japanese architects for the sketches is as follows:

-"The massive March 11 earthquake-tsunami wrought unprecedented damage to northeastern Japan.
-Over 100,000 people lost their homes and were forced to take shelter in relief centers and temporary housing.
+"The massive March 11 earthquake-tsunami wrought unprecedented damage to north-eastern Japan.
+Over 100,000 people lost their homes and were forced to take shelter in relief centres and temporary housing.

 Our image is based in the idea that architecture mediates between ourselves and the world around us.
 After a disaster, architecture can frame human life and activity in a way that minimises the impact of this event and maximises hope for a better future.

-The image will be exhibited with others at the Sendai Mediatheque and Toyo Ito Architecure Museum in Imabari in July, 2011.
+The image will be exhibited with others at the Sendai Mediatheque and Toyo Ito Architecture Museum in Imabari in July, 2011.